Brabham BT38B car-by-car histories

 'the Peter Knoll car'

 Peter Knoll (New York, NY) raced a Brabham BT38 in two Pro Formula B races in 1972, entered by Fred Opert Racing.
 He was involved in a first lap pile up at the latter race, at Watkins Glen in August.
 Knoll did not score any points in NEDiv Formula B in 1972.
-The car is then unknown until it was acquired by Doug Dinicola, still wearing Knoll's #14 and still with his name on the side, and raced in FB in 1974 and 1975, until the car was damaged in an accident at Bridgehampton.
-Parts of this black tub are now with Mike Winebrenner's BT38B/14.
+The car is then unknown until it was bought from Fred Opert by Doug Dinicola in 1974 or 1975.
+At the time, the car was black, had a Ford twin cam engine, was still wearing Knoll's #14 and still had his name on the side, so it had not been raced by anyone else in the meantime.
+Dinicola raced it in two races at Bridgehampton, but crashed in practice for his third race, also at Bridgehampton, in 1975, breaking the pickups on the tub.
+Dinicola sold off the engine and tub separately.
+The ownership history of the car is then unknown, but parts of this black tub are now with Mike Winebrenner's BT38B/14.

 Driven by: Peter Knoll.
 First race: Lime Rock (R3), 4 Jul 1972.
 Total of 2 recorded races.